jeremymartinezq/COP5818-Homework2/README.md

-# HW2: RESTful API with Node.js, Express, and MongoDB
+# HW2: RESTful API with Node.js, Express, and SQLite

 ## Overview

-This project builds a backend system to serve and analyze city demographic data using Node.js, Express, and MongoDB.
+This project builds a backend system to serve and analyze city demographic data using Node.js, Express, and SQLite.
 It continues from HW1 by transforming the JSON dataset into a database and exposing endpoints to answer eight analytical questions.

 ## Author